 There is a Socrates Exchange scheme link with the South Asia Institute at Heidelberg University (the largest such centre in Europe) which enables an annual exchange of students wishing to specialise in studying South Asia as part of their honours curriculum in any degree subject.
 It also open to postgraduates.
 Applications should be made to the Director of the Centre.
-You may also contact Stefan Ecks, Social Anthropology, and Sharyn Bennett, International Office (650 4297), for advice on this programme.
+You may also contact Stefan Ecks, Social Anthropology, and Sharyn Bennett, Edinburgh Global (650 4297), for advice on this programme.

 The Indian National Trust for Arts and Cultural Heritage (INTACH UK Trust) offers financial support for students who as part of their study need to travel to India to undertake research.
 Awards are made twice yearly.
 Details are available at: http://blog.icomos-uk.org/intach-uk-trust/.